 ***Disclaimer – I am NOT a health care professional, these are just tips I have come across***

-Pregnant?
-New parent?
-This is supposed to be one of the most exciting times in your life, right?
+Having a baby during a global pandemic?
+Pregnancy and having a newborn is supposed to be one of the most exciting times in your life, right?
 Currently, being excited about the newborn in your arms, or the newborn about to be in your arms is likely one of the furthest things from your mind.
 Instead, your Mama-Bear instinct has likely kicked in wondering how to keep this precious bundle of joy safe during a global pandemic.

 Below, I am going to give you the low down on what you need to know about COVID-19: pregnancy, birth, and what the hospitals are doing about it to hopefully put your mind at ease.